chocolatey/shimgen/README.md

 Shimgen is a commercial tool provided by Chocolatey Software for free use with the Chocolatey client.
 It has a commercial license for other applications, but may also grant a free license for FOSS projects.
 See the FAQs.

 ### FAQs
+##### Is shimgen free for use?
+Only in the context of using it with Chocolatey.
+It has a specific license granted to distribution with Chocolatey that is should be used only in the context of Chocolatey and not separately.

-##### I want to use Shimgen outside of Chocolatey.
+##### I want to use shimgen outside of Chocolatey.
 If your project is FOSS, please contact us for a grant of a free license to do so.
 If your project is commercial, please contact Chocolatey Software for a quote.

-##### Why is ShimGen closed source?
+##### Why is shimGen closed source?
 It's a long story...one that is best talked about over coffee or drinks.
-It is something that might eventually be open sourced.
 We have open sourced [the shims themselves](shim/) so you can see what the exe shims are made of.

 ##### Can I view the source of a created shim?
 Yes, absolutely!
 See [Shim Source Readme](shim/).